Emergencies pop up when you least expect them.

-When you put money in this type of savings instrument, you agree to keep it locked up for a certain length of time, often called a “CD term”.
+When you put money in a certificate of deposit, you agree to keep it locked up for a certain length of time, often called a “CD term”.

 Say you purchase a one-year CD.
 In exchange for agreeing to leave your money in the bank for 12 months, you generally will receive a rate of return — often called a “CD rate” — that will not change during that period.

 Just about everyone is familiar with a savings account.
-You simply open a savings account, put some money into it and then sleep well at night knowing the cash is safe.
+You simply open the savings account, put some money into it and then sleep well at night knowing the cash is safe.

-Additionally, you typically cannot take money from the account more than a half-dozen times each month — and your bank may charge you a fee for exceeding that limit.
-However, in light of the pandemic, the Federal Reserve enabled banks to waive that fee, as we report in “New Rule Change Makes Savings Accounts More Attractive.”
+In addition, you traditionally have not been able to take money from the account more than a half-dozen times each month without your bank charging you a fee for exceeding that limit.
+In light of the pandemic, the Federal Reserve enabled banks to waive that fee, as we report in “New Rule Change Makes Savings Accounts More Attractive.”